microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 | admin_consent | Set to **True**.

 > **Try**: You can try this for yourself by pasting the following request in a browser.
 If you sign in as a global administrator for an Azure AD tenant, you will be presented with the administrator consent dialog box for the app.
-(This will be a different app than that in the consent dialog box screenshot shown earlier.)
 >
 > https://login.microsoftonline.com/common/adminconsent?client_id=6731de76-14a6-49ae-97bc-6eba6914391e&state=12345&redirect_uri=https://localhost/myapp/permissions